M66B/FairEmail/docs/FAQ-it-rIT.md

 * Il server email è temporaneamente non disponibile
 * Android ha interrotto il servizio di sincronizzazione

-Quindi, controlla le impostazioni del tuo profilo e della cartella e controlla se i profili/le cartelle sono connesse (vedi la leggenda nel menu di navigazione per il significato delle icone).
+So, check your account and folder settings and check if the accounts/folders are connected (see the legend in the navigation menu for the meaning of the icons).

-Se ci sono messaggi di errore, sei pregato di vedere [questa FAQ](#user-content-faq22).
+If there are any error messages, please see [this FAQ](#user-content-faq22).

-Su alcuni dispositivi, dove ci sono molte applicazioni che competono per la memoria, Android potrebbe interrompere il servizio di sincronizzazione come ultima risorsa.
+On some devices, where there are lots of applications competing for memory, Android may stop the synchronization service as a last resort.

-Alcune versioni di Android interrompono le app e i servizi troppo aggressivamente.
-Vedi [questo sito web dedicato](https://dontkillmyapp.com/) e [questo problema Android](https://issuetracker.google.com/issues/122098785) per ulteriori informazioni.
+Some Android versions stop apps and services too aggressively.
+See [this dedicated website](https://dontkillmyapp.com/) and [this Android issue](https://issuetracker.google.com/issues/122098785) for more information.

-Disabilitare le ottimizzazioni della batteria (passaggio 4 di configurazione) riduce la possibilità che Android interromperà il servizio di sincronizzazione.
+Disabling battery optimizations (setup step 4) reduces the chance Android will stop the synchronization service.

-In caso di errori di connessione consecutivi, FairEmail manterrà sempre di più per non drenare la batteria del tuo dispositivo.
-Questo è descritto in [questa FAQ](#user-content-faq123).
+In case of successive connection errors, FairEmail will hold off increasingly longer to not drain the battery of your device.
+This is described in [this FAQ](#user-content-faq123).

 <br />

 <a name="faq17"></a>
-**~~(17) Perché la sincronizzazione manuale non funziona?~~**
+**~~(17) Why does manual synchronize not work?~~**

-~~Se il menu *Sincronizza ora* è attenuata, non esiste alcuna connessione al profilo.~~
+~~If the *Synchronize now* menu is dimmed, there is no connection to the account.~~

-~~Vedi la domanda precedente per ulteriori informazioni.~~
+~~See the previous question for more information.~~

 <br />

 <a name="faq18"></a>
-**(18) Perché l'anteprima del messaggio non è sempre mostrata?**
+**(18) Why is the message preview not always shown?**

-L'anteprima del testo del messaggio non è mostrabile se il corpo del messaggio non è ancora stato scaricato.
-Vedi anche [questa FAQ](#user-content-faq15).
+The preview of the message text cannot be shown if the message body has not been downloaded yet.
+See also [this FAQ](#user-content-faq15).

 <br />

 <a name="faq19"></a>
-**(19) Perché le funzionalità pro sono così costose?**
+**(19) Why are the pro features so expensive?**

-La domanda giusta è "*perché ci sono così tante tasse e commissioni?*":
+The right question is "*why are there so many taxes and fees?*":

 * IVA: 25% (in base al tuo paese)
 * Commissione di Google: 30 %
 * Tassa sul reddito: 50 %
 * <sub>Commissione di Paypal: 5-10 % in base al paese/importo</sub>

-Quindi, cosa rimane per lo sviluppatore è solo una frazione di ciò che paghi.
+So, what is left for the developer is just a fraction of what you pay.

-Nota che solo alcune funzionalità di convenienza e avanzate devono essere acquistate il che significa che FairEmail è fondamentalmente libero all'uso.
+Note that only some convenience and advanced features need to be purchased which means that FairEmail is basically free to use.

-Nota anche che gran parte delle app gratuite compariranno come non sostenibili alla fine, mentre FairEmail è propriamente mantenuto e supportato, e che le app gratuite potrebbero avere una cattura, come inviare informazioni sensibili alla privacy su internet.
+Also note that most free apps will appear not to be sustainable in the end, whereas FairEmail is properly maintained and supported, and that free apps may have a catch, like sending privacy sensitive information to the internet.

-Ho lavorato a FairEmail quasi ogni giorno per oltre due anni, quindi penso che il prezzo sia più che ragionevole.
-Per questo motivo non ci saranno nemmeno sconti.
+I have been working on FairEmail almost every day for more than two years, so I think the price is more than reasonable.
+For this reason there won't be discounts either.

 <br />

 <a name="faq20"></a>
-**(20) Posso ottenere un rimborso?**
+**(20) Can I get a refund?**

-Se una funzionalità pro acquistata non funziona come intesa e non è causata da un problema nelle funzionalità gratuite e non posso risolvere il problema tempestivamente, puoi ottenere un rimborso.
-In tutti gli altri casi non è possibile alcun rimborso.
-In nessuna circostanza c'è la possibilità di rimborso per alcun problema correlato alle funzionalità gratuite, non essendo stato pagato nulla per essi e perché sono valutabili senza alcuna limitazione.
-Mi assumo la mia responsabilità come venditore per consegnare quanto promesso e prevedo di prendere la responsabilità per avervi informati su ciò che state acquistando.
+If a purchased pro feature doesn't work as intended and this isn't caused by a problem in the free features and I cannot fix the problem in a timely manner, you can get a refund.
+In all other cases there is no refund possible.
+In no circumstances there is a refund possible for any problem related to the free features, since there wasn't paid anything for them and because they can be evaluated without any limitation.
+I take my responsibility as seller to deliver what has been promised and I expect that you take responsibility for informing yourself of what you are buying.

 <a name="faq21"></a>
-**(21) Come abilito il Led di notifica?**
+**(21) How do I enable the notification light?**

-Prima di Android 8 Oreo: esiste un'opzione avanzata nelle impostazioni di notifica dell'app per questo.
+Before Android 8 Oreo: there is an advanced option in the notification settings of the app for this.

-Android 8 Oreo e successive: sei pregato di vedere [qui](https://developer.android.com/training/notify-user/channels) su come configurare i canali di notifica.
-Puoi usare il pulsante *Canale predefinito* nelle impostazioni di notifica dell'app per andare direttamente alle impostazioni corrette del canale di notifica di Android.
+Android 8 Oreo and later: please see [here](https://developer.android.com/training/notify-user/channels) about how to configure notification channels.
+You can use the button *Default channel* in the notification settings of the app to directly go to the right Android notification channel settings.

-Nota che le app non possono più modificare le impostazioni di notifica, incluse quelle del Led di notifica, su Android 8 Oreo e successive.
+Note that apps cannot change notification settings, including the notification light setting, on Android 8 Oreo and later anymore.

-Talvolta è necessario disabilitare l'impostazione *Mostra anteprima del messaggio nelle notifiche* o abilitare le impostazioni *Mostra solo le notifiche con un testo di anteprima* per risolvere bug in Android.
-Questo potrebbe applicarsi anche ai suoni e le vibrazioni di notifica.
+Sometimes it is necessary to disable the setting *Show message preview in notifications* or to enable the settings *Show notifications with a preview text only* to workaround bugs in Android.
+This might apply to notification sounds and vibrations too.

-Impostare un colore chiaro prima di Android 8 non è supportato ed è impossibile su Android 8 e successive.
+Setting a light color before Android 8 is not supported and on Android 8 and later not possible.

 <br />

 <a name="faq22"></a>
-**(22) Cosa significa l'errore profilo/cartella ...?**
+**(22) What does account/folder error ... mean?**

-FairEmail non nasconde gli errori come spesso fanno le app simili, quindi è più facile diagnosticare i problemi.
+FairEmail does not hide errors like similar apps often do, so it is easier to diagnose problems.

-FairEmail proverà automaticamente a riconnettersi dopo un ritardo.
-Questo ritardo sarà raddoppiato dopo ogni tentativo fallito di prevenire il drenaggio della batteria e per prevenire che rimanga bloccato permanentemente.
+FairEmail will automatically try to connect again after a delay.
+This delay will be doubled after each failed attempt to prevent draining the battery and to prevent from being locked out permanently.

-Esistono degli errori generali e specifici ai profili di Gmail (vedi sotto).
+There are general errors and errors specific to Gmail accounts (see below).

-**Errori generali**
+**General errors**

 <a name="authfailed"></a>
 L'errore *...
-Autenticazione fallita ...* o *...
-AUTHENTICATE fallito ...* potrebbe significare che il tuo nome utente o la tua password siano scorretti.
-Alcuni provider prevedono come nome utente solo il *nome utente* e altri il tuo indirizzo email completo *username@example.com*.
-Quando copi/incolli per inserire un nome utente o una password, potrebbero essere copiati i caratteri invisibili, che potrebbero anche causare questo problema.
-Anche alcuni gestori di password sono noti per farlo in modo scorretto.
-Il nome utente potrebbe essere sensibile alle maiuscole, quindi prova con soli caratteri minuscoli.
-La password è quasi sempre sensibile alle maiuscole.
-Alcuni provider richiedono l'uso di una password dell'app invece di quella del profilo, quindi sei pregato di controllare la documentazione del provider.
-A volte è necessario abilitare l'accesso esterno (IMAP/SMTP) sul sito web del provider prima.
-Altre cause possibili sono che il profilo è bloccato o che l'accesso è stato limitato amministrativamente in qualche modo, per esempio consentendo di accedere solo da certe reti / indirizzi IP.
+Authentication failed ...* or *...
+AUTHENTICATE failed ...* likely means that your username or password was incorrect.
+Some providers expect as username just *username* and others your full email address *username@example.com*.
+When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well.
+Some password managers are known to do this incorrectly too.
+The username might be case sensitive, so try lowercase characters only.
+The password is almost always case sensitive.
+Some providers require using an app password instead of the account password, so please check the documentation of the provider.
+Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
+Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.

-L'errore *...
-Troppi tentativi errati di autenticazione ...* potrebbe significare che stai usando una password del profilo di Yahoo invece di una password dell'app.
-Sei pregato di vedere [questa FAQ](#user-content-faq88) su come configurare un profilo di Yahoo.
+The error *...
+Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
+Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo account.

-Il messaggio *... +OK ...* potrebbe significare che una porta POP3 (solitamente la porta numero 995) stia venendo utilizzata per un profilo IMAP (solitamente la porta numero 993).
+The message *... +OK ...* likely means that a POP3 port (usually port number 995) is being used for an IMAP account (usually port number 993).

-Gli errori *... saluto non valido ...*, *... richiede indirizzo valido ...* e *...
-Parametro a HELO non conforme alla sintassi RFC ...* potrebbero essere risolti cambiando l'impostazione di identità avanzata *Usa indirizzo IP locale invece del nome dell'host*.
+The errors *... invalid greeting ...*, *... requires valid address ...* and *...
+Parameter to HELO does not conform to RFC syntax ...* can likely be solved by changing the advanced identity setting *Use local IP address instead of host name*.

 L'errore *...
-Impossibile connettersi all'host ...* significa che non c'è stata alcuna risposta dal server dell'email entro un tempo ragionevole (20 secondi di default).
-Principalmente questo indica problemi di connettività, possibilmente causati da una VPN o dall'app di un firewall.
-Puoi provare ad aumentare il timeout di connessione nelle impostazioni di connessione di FairEmail, per quando il server email è davvero lento.
+Couldn't connect to host ...* means that there was no response from the email server within a reasonable time (20 seconds by default).
+Mostly this indicates internet connectivity issues, possibly caused by a VPN or by a firewall app.
+You can try to increase the connection timeout in the connection settings of FairEmail, for when the email server is really slow.

 L'errore *...
-Connessione rifiutata ...* significa che il server email o qualcosa tra il server email e l'app, come un firewall, ha attivamente rifiutato la connessione.
+Connection refused ...* means that the email server or something between the email server and the app, like a firewall, actively refused the connection.

 L'errore *...
-Rete irraggiungibile ...* significa che il server dell'email non era raggiungibile tramite la connessione a internet attuale, ad esempio perché il traffico internet è limitato al solo traffico locale.
+Network unreachable ...* means that the email server was not reachable via the current internet connection, for example because internet traffic is restricted to local traffic only.

 L'errore *...
-Ospite non risolto ...*, *...
-Impossibile risolvere l'host ...* o *...
-Nessun indirizzo associato con il nome dell'host ...* significa che non è stato possibile risolvere l'indirizzo del server email in un indirizzo IP.
-Questo potrebbe essere causato da un VPN, un blocco degli annunci o un server [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) irraggiungibile o non funzionante propriamente (locale).
+Host is unresolved ...*, *...
+Unable to resolve host ...* or *...
+No address associated with hostname ...* means that the address of the email server could not be resolved into an IP address.
+This might be caused by a VPN, ad blocking or an unreachable or not properly working (local) [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) server.

-L'errore *...
-Annullamento della connessione causato dal software ...* significa che il server dell'email o qualcosa tra FairEmail e il server dell'email ha terminato attivamente una connessione esistente.
-Questo può per esempio verificarsi quando la connessione è persa inaspettatamente.
-Un esempio tipico è l'attivazione della modalità aereo.
+The error *...
+Software caused connection abort ...* means that the email server or something between FairEmail and the email server actively terminated an existing connection.
+This can for example happen when connectivity was abruptly lost.
+A typical example is turning on flight mode.

-Gli errori *...
-Disconnettendo BYE ...*, *...
-Connessione ripristinata da pari ...* significa che il server dell'email ha terminato attivamente una connessione esistente.
+The errors *...
+BYE Logging out ...*, *...
+Connection reset ...* mean that the email server actively terminated an existing connection.

-L'errore *...
-Connessione chiusa da pari ...* potrebbe esser causata da un server non aggiornato di Exchange, vedi [qui](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) per ulteriori informazioni.
+The error *...
+Connection closed by peer ...* might be caused by a not updated Exchange server, see [here](https://blogs.technet.microsoft.com/pki/2010/09/30/sha2-and-windows/) for more information.

-Gli errori *...
-Errore di lettura ...*, *...
-Errore di scrittura ...*, *...
-Lettura scaduta ...*, *...
-Conduttura rotta ...* significa che il server dell'email non risponde più o che la connessione internet non è buona.
+The errors *...
+Read error ...*, *...
+Write error ...*, *...
+Read timed out ...*, *...
+Broken pipe ...* mean that the email server is not responding anymore or that the internet connection is bad.

 <a name="connectiondropped"></a>
-L'errore *...
+The error *...
 Connection dropped by server? ...* means that the email server unexpectedly terminated the connection.
 This sometimes happen when there were too many connections in a too short time or when a wrong password was used for too many times.
 In this case, please make sure your password is correct and disable receiving in the receive settings for about 30 minutes and try again.
 If needed, see [this FAQ](#user-content-faq23) about how you can reduce the number of connections.

 The error *...
 Unexpected end of zlib input stream ...* means that not all data was received, possibly due to a bad or interrupted connection.